|

 More than two dozen State licenses may contain some

-type of UV property in the laminate that will glow
+type of black light property in the laminate that will glow

 under black light.
 TO VERIFY: OBTAIN A NEW ISSUE